 This mock cream requires you to make up a sugar syrup and then allow it to cool before you make the cream.

-Once the sugar syrup has been added, add the icing sugar ⅓ at a time, beating well after each addition.
+Once the sugar syrup is added, add icing sugar ⅓ at a time, beating on low-medium speed after each addition.

-Cut a round circle in the top of each cupcake, leaving only a little space at the edges and angling the knife towards the centre of the cupcake.
-You should be able to scoop out a cone shaped piece of the cupcake once the circle is complete.
+Cut a round circle in the top of each cupcake, leaving only a little space at the edges and angling the knife towards the centre of the cupcake (see image 6).
+You should be able to scoop out a cone shaped piece of the cupcake once the circle is complete (see image 7).

 Adding jam?

-You can add a little dob of jam in the centre before piping mock cream into the centre of the cupcake.
+You can add a little dob of jam in the centre before piping mock cream into the centre of the cupcake (see images 9 and 10).
 Alternatively, add the jam in between the wings on top of cakes.

-Once you've added the wings to all of the cupcakes, add the jam (if you're using jam to decorate the top of the cake) and dust lightly with icing sugar.
+Once you've added the wings to all of the cupcakes, add the jam (if you're using jam to decorate the top of the cake) and dust lightly with icing sugar (see image 12).

 Recipe FAQs